 All accepted presenters will have the opportunity to have their full paper peer reviewed published in the Conference Proceedings with an ISBN.
 Please indicate if you will be presenting an academically oriented, professional paper for consideration for publication in the conference proceedings for which you request peer refereeing on the submission form.

-Terms and Conditions for presenting at the 7th Making
+Terms and Conditions for presenting at the 8th Making Cities Liveable Conference

 All submissions must be completed electronically via the online submission form.
 If you are unable to submit in this manner, please contact the conference secretariat for further information.